How does the planning system in the UK help to create a healthy, sustainable community?

 Based on the structure of this study, the main focus is on the approaches UK planning systems use in creating and designing sustainable communities through architectural development.
 On the other hand, the study also assesses the impacts of the policies laid out in the National Planning Policy Framework (NPPF) framework to promote sustainability in development.
 Therefore, the analysis of the subject would require a set of data that enables the attainment of data related to the population of constructions that followed NPPF guidelines and the implication of sustainability in communities through development.
 In essence, the utilised data will assist in revealing the impacts of depending upon sustainable building techniques as opposed to traditional mechanisms for building and design of constructions.

 The approach for collecting the data constituted of the major steps.
 First, the process involved identifying the essential data that should be utilised in the research.
 This step was conducted independently before analyzing the ideal websites where the data would emanate.
-The next phase involved an examination of the diverse sources that provide relevant data efficient with the type of research.
-This step was achieved through the use of online search options like Google search (Munton and Collins, 1998).
-The online survey technique was conducted for two weeks, and the process began on the 8th to the 22nd of January 2020.
+The next phase involved an examination of the diverse sources that provide relevant data efficiently with the type of research.
+This step was achieved through online search options like Google search (Munton and Collins, 1998).
+The online survey technique was conducted for two weeks, and the process began on the 8th and continued to the 22nd of January 2020.

 Green Building Distribution

-The figure above represents the aspects the researcher considered in terms of their contributions to building a sustainable community.
-In essence, it was challenging to access data directly related to sustainability in communities regarding building and architecture.
+The figure above represents the aspects the researcher considered regarding their contributions to building a sustainable community.
+In essence, accessing data directly related to community sustainability regarding building and architecture was challenging.

 Regarding the design, the researcher first intended to evaluate the impending need for sustainable communities in the United Kingdom (Alwan, Jones, and Holgate, 2017).
 Therefore, they have evaluated the available online studies to extract the statistics found in the community that determine whether sustainability has been successfully achieved in construction fields (Getvoldsen et al., 2018).
 Moreover, the researcher evaluated how various elements have been implemented to construct sustainable communities (Alwan, Jones, and Holgate, 2017).
 Even though buildings and constructions form a major part of this study, the researcher pays keen attention to other parameters, such as the proximity of buildings and the living standards of the people occupying the places.
 This way, the researcher can determine the level of sustainability achieved in a society concerning the determining elements (Wezel et al., 2014).

 The last part of the consideration in the design was the role of planning systems in forming sustainable communities.
 Based on this study, the researcher has mainly considered the NPPF as the primary planning system in architectural building and design that affects the creation of sustainable communities through embracing professional development.
-As mentioned earlier, stakeholders should follow policies and mechanisms to create long-lasting communities (Dempsey et al., 2011).
+As mentioned, stakeholders should follow policies and mechanisms to create long-lasting communities (Dempsey et al., 2011).
 The main aim of this framework is to ensure that people do not avoid living in a given region.
-Instead, they employ relevant mechanisms that ensure that the environmental conditions support their livelihood in the present and future.
+Instead, they employ relevant mechanisms that ensure environmental conditions support their current and future livelihood.
 As a result, the framework elaborates on the building standards that may facilitate achieving sustainability in a given area (Sustainable Development Commission, 2005a).
-The researcher, therefore, evaluated the influence of the framework on the creation of a sustainable community.
+Therefore, the researcher evaluated the framework's influence on creating a sustainable community.
 This way, the researcher has gathered relevant data that indicates the level of awareness of the policies based on the creation of sustainability (Dempsey, Brown, and Bramley, 2012).

-On the other hand, the researcher also evaluates the level of awareness that professionals have in the creation of sustainable communities (Jones et al., 2005).
+On the other hand, the researcher also evaluates the awareness professionals have in creating sustainable communities (Jones et al., 2005).
 In this case, the researcher has considered the types of studies carried out in the environment that indicate people’s connection to the presence of sustainable communities in the United Kingdom.
 Based on the provided data, the researcher determines this aspect by conducting a correlation between the Current local assessment of housing needs and the Proportion of local authority land area covered by green belt.

 Overall, the researcher has mainly utilised numerical evaluation based on the data collected from different sources about the subject (Kulak, Graves, and Chatterton, 2013).
 This way, they have a clear perspective on the implications of the study subject on the environment.
-Nonetheless, the researcher has also evaluated findings by utilising diverse perspectives that were not initially allocated in past studies (Matarrita-Cascante, Brennan, and Luloff, 2010).
-For instance, the researcher has made a consideration concerning the influence of planning systems on the formation of sustainable communities.
+The researcher has also evaluated findings using diverse perspectives not initially allocated in past studies (Matarrita-Cascante, Brennan, and Luloff, 2010).
+For instance, the researcher has considered the influence of planning systems on forming sustainable communities.
 Again, the researcher has also analysed the relationship between sustainable development and the community (Strachan et al., 2015).
-This way, it was possible to determine the various factors that have contributed towards the establishment of sustainability in various national building sectors that are found in the state.
+This way, it was possible to determine the factors that have contributed towards establishing sustainability in various national building sectors in the state.
 Moreover, the researcher utilises the data to illustrate how it supports the existing techniques used in designing and creating long-lasting viable communities (Fraser et al., 2006).

-Based on the data collected from various secondary sources and the tables representing the information, the researcher made various types of deductions (Jenks and Jones, 2010).
+The researcher made various types of deductions based on the data collected from various secondary sources and the tables representing the information (Jenks and Jones, 2010).
 First, the data in the following table represents information on the influence of NPPF on supporting sustainable development.
 The data was obtained from the UK data set site, which comprises information about carbon-related issues in the United Kingdom (Jeswani and Azapagic, 2016).
-It provides statistics on the housing plans implemented by different authorities in support of the region's green building and community sustainability (Oxford City Council).
+It provides statistics on the housing plans implemented by different authorities to support the region's green building and community sustainability (Oxford City Council).

 Adur | 412 | Local assessment of need (not available) | 55% |